codeclimate/codeclimate-rubocop/config/contents/style/collection_compact.md

-This cop checks for places where custom logic on rejection nils from arrays and hashes can be replaced with `{Array,Hash}#{compact,compact!}`.
+Checks for places where custom logic on rejection nils from arrays and hashes can be replaced with `{Array,Hash}#{compact,compact!}`.

 ### Safety: